McLean Fernside

 McLean Fernside - Princeton, MA

 Mclean Fernside is an addiction treatment center located at 162 Mountain Road in the 01541 zip code in Princeton, MA.
 It is operated by a private non-profit organization.
-Mclean Fernside provides suboxone prescription, naltrexone administration and buprenorphine for pain management.
-Some of the treatment approaches used by Mclean Fernside include anger management, substance use counseling approach and trauma counseling.
-Mclean Fernside provides long-term heroin rehab, 60 and 90 day inpatient heroin rehab and short-term residential heroin rehab.
+Mclean Fernside provides buprenorphine for pain management, prescribes suboxone and naltrexone administration.
+Some of the treatment approaches used by Mclean Fernside include motivational interviewing, counseling for trauma victims and relapse prevention.
+Mclean Fernside provides 30 day inpatient heroin rehab, residential long term heroin treatment and long term heroin rehab.
 It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential heroin addiction treatment.
-Other addiction treatment offered includes internet use disorder treatment, general addiction disorder treatment and treatment for gambling disorder.
+Other addiction treatment offered includes general addiction disorder treatment, treatment for internet use disorder and gambling disorder treatment.

 Call (855) 489-3619 for 24/7 with treatment.